5 Lesser-Known Villages in Southern France Worth Visiting (Without the Crowds)

 How to Get There:

 The best part about Saorge is that it hasn’t been overtaken by tourists.
 It retains a real sense of authenticity that’s hard to come by in more popular towns.
 As you walk through the streets, you’ll see locals going about their daily lives, and it’s easy to get lost in the moment, enjoying the simplicity of the surroundings.
-Every corner has something to discover, whether it’s an old stone building or a hidden garden tucked away on the mountainside.
+Every corner has something to discover like an old stone building or a hidden garden tucked away on the mountainside.

 If you’re into nature, Saorge is an absolute haven for hikers.
 The village is surrounded by a network of trails that offer stunning panoramic views of the mountain landscape.
 Whether you're an experienced hiker or just looking for a leisurely walk, there’s a trail for everyone.
 The routes take you through quiet forests, rocky paths, and up to spots where you can see the mountains stretching out before you.
 It’s one of those places where you can disconnect completely and just immerse yourself in nature.
 The peacefulness of the trails, coupled with the fresh mountain air, makes this the ideal spot to clear your mind and recharge.